 The size of your QR Code should be: QR Code Size = Scanning Distance/10

 The scanning distance is the distance between your smartphone and the QR Code.

 We’ve found that QR Codes should be at least 1 cm x 1 cm in size so that they’re readable by most smartphones.

 #3.
 QR Code Format

 QR Codes are available for download in five formats – PNG, JPG, SVG, EPS, and PDF.
-Depending on your requirement, you should pick the right format for your QR Code.
+Depending on your use case, you can create a custom QR Code for print in the right format.

 If you pick the wrong QR Code format for the wrong medium, it will result in blurred and distorted QR Codes.
 Moreover, if you try to increase the size of your QR Code image, it will become pixelated.

 QR Codes in PNG format is best suited for small-sized print media, product labels, vCards, and flat images.
 Refrain from using QR Code PNGs on large mediums since the image loses quality as you increase its size.